 Climate change is mostly accepted as reality among most of us, but there is still a lack of knowledge about the form, cause and consequences of climate change.
 Young people are taking lead with their school strikes and their uncompromising approach to the problem.
 Young people are also the main target group of the Climate House.

 The Climate House opens in the Botanical gardens in Oslo spring 2020.
 The Climate House will be a new and exciting arena for communicating research on climate and environmental issues.
 Children, teenagers and their whole families will be able to learn more about what climate change means, to get to know the several solutions that exist and to get inspired towards action.
 From early morning to late night, the Climate House will showcase research-based exhibitions, lectures, films and debates.

+In the outside areas around the house we will communicate weather and climate phenomenons through play, activities and art installations.
 The exhibits inside are to provide an understanding of both the slow, natural climate changes as well as rapid, man-made ones.
-The main target group is the young.

 Do you have questions about the Climate House?

 Contact project leader Torkjell Leira.

 Read more about the project on the website of the Estate Services at the University of Oslo (In Norwegian).